Columvi 2.5 mg concentrate for solution for infusion

 Pharmacodynamics

-In Study NP30179, 84% (84/100) patients were already B cell depleted (< 70 cells/µ L) before pre-treatment with obinutuzumab.
-B cell depletion increased to 100% (94/94) after obinutuzumab pre-treatment prior to Columvi treatment initiation and remained low during Columvi treatment.
+In study NP30179, 84% (84/100) of patients were already B-cell depleted (< 70 cells/µL) before pre-treatment with obinutuzumab.
+The proportion of patients with B-cell depletion increased to 100% (94/94) after obinutuzumab pre-treatment prior to Columvi treatment initiation, and B-cell counts remained low during Columvi treatment.

 During Cycle 1 (step-up dosing), transient increases in plasma IL-6 levels were observed at 6 hours post Columvi infusion, which remained elevated at 20 hours post-infusion and returned to baseline prior to the next infusion.